 After attending the Conventiculum in Kentucky again in July 2014, Jason Harris established a Schola Latina which met weekly on Tuesday evenings from September 2014 to April 2015.

-Spoken Latin is now a regular part of research and teaching at the Centre and has also been introduced by members of the Centre into the undergraduate curriculum in the Department of Classics.
+- Spoken Latin is now an integral part of the second- and third-year undergraduate Latin curriculum in the Department of Classics.

 If you wish to consult an example of the Latin output of the group, you can find among the online publications on this website a conference paper given in Latin.

-For more information on Spoken Latin at the Centre and how to get involved please visit our page on how to get involved.
+For more information on Spoken Latin in Cork and how to get involved please visit our page on how to get involved, consult details on the Schola Latina page, and contact either firstname.lastname@example.org or email@example.com.

 Jason Harris with three participants of the Schola Latina: